robnagler/robnagler.github.io/_posts/2021-10-23-Who-Owns-Native-Culture.md

 > [k937] In Onassis v.
 Dior, a landmark case dating to 1984, the New York
 > State
-> > Supreme Court ruled that the fashion designer Dior had violated the
+> Supreme Court ruled that the fashion designer Dior had violated the
 > rights of Jacqueline Kennedy Onassis when it published an ad that showed
 > an Onassis look-alike named Barbara Reynolds standing with various other
 > celebrities who played themselves.
 The court in effect determined that
 > Barbara Reynolds no longer retained exclusive ownership of her own image
 > because it resembled that of someone far more famous.

->
-> FIXME
-> > [k941] Real and counterfeit are no longer legally separable where
+> [k941] Real and counterfeit are no longer legally separable where
 > familiar images or sounds are concerned.
 Shouldn't the same logic apply
-> to native cultures, whose authentic identity is also at stake?"
+> to native cultures, whose authentic identity is also at stake?

 > [k946] However much one sympathizes with the idea of discouraging
 > tasteless or hurtful quotations of native iconography or design styles,
 > Thomas's blanket condemnation of all references to indigenous cultures by
 > non-indigenous artists or writers drifts perilously close to a semiotic
 > version of ethnic cleansing.

->
-> FIXME
-> > [k949] Purging them would require draconian social engineering.
+> [k949] Purging them would require draconian social engineering.
->
-> FIXME
-> > [k949] Place names drawn from indigenous languages are ubiquitous in
+> Place names drawn from indigenous languages are ubiquitous in
 > the United States and Canada, as they are in other settler nations.

 > [k969] The book that you hold in your hand may be destined for
 > obsolescence
-> > now that university presses are offering electronic copies to research
+> now that university presses are offering electronic copies to research
 > libraries in lieu of physical ones.
->
-> FIXME
-> > [k970] Not that it matters much, since the book's royalties are already
+> Not that it matters much, since the book's royalties are already
 > compromised by photocopy machines and Internet-based marketing systems
 > that put used copies into the hands of customers with startling
 > efficiency.
->
-> FIXME
-> > [k971] The history of attempts to control the products of replicative
+> The history of attempts to control the products of replicative
 > technologies gives one little reason to hope that indigenous heritage
 > will prove any more protectable than other cultural resources.

 > [k1039] In little more than a decade, ethnobotany, which Richard Evans
 > Schultes had helped to define as a heroic field dedicated to salvaging
 > useful native knowledge, had become for its critics a simple instrument
-> > of theft.
+> of theft.
->
-> FIXME
-> > [k1040] This was a bitter pill for ethnobotanists, most of whom had
+> This was a bitter pill for ethnobotanists, most of whom had
 > entered the profession because of their interest in, and personal
 > commitment to, indigenous people.